“The Lost Dutchman”

 SLIM SHERMAN: No offense, Senator but, ah, we hope not. ‘

-SENATOR: (Shaking his finger at SLIM and JESS) You never can tell…Oh!
+SENATOR: (Shaking his finger at SLIM SHERMAN and JESS HARPER) You never can tell…Oh!
 (Reaches into his coat as he puts down his valise and pulls out the spur.)
 You see this?
 I prevailed upon our good sheriff to entrust me with it.

 JESS HARPER: Was he lookin’ at the time?